CoderPluto/ChatMaster/README.md

-Silenced - A bukkit plugin.
+ChatMaster - A bukkit plugin.
 ========
 Is your chat out of hand?
-Disable the use of global chat now!
+Get full control of your server chat now!